-Is a Verbal Agreement to Settle With an Insurance Company Binding?
+Is a Verbal Agreement to Settle With an Auto Insurance Adjuster Binding?

 A verbal settlement of a personal injury or property damage claim in exchange for money offered given to an insurance company is a binding agreement.
 You do not have to sign a formal document for the settlement to be enforced against you in Texas.

 Can An Adjuster Record Your Phone Conversation With Consent?

 In the State of Texas, an adjuster does not have to ask for your consent nor permission to record a phone call with you.
 This may be different in other states.
 (See: Recording Phone Calls Without Consent. for more information.)

 In the case of Windell Gilbert v.
 Cherish Fitz, 2016 WL 7384167 (Tex.App.—Dallas), The Dallas.)
 Court of Appeals held that where a plaintiff has agreed to a verbal settlement of his “reasonable medical expenses” incurred on the date of the accident “plus $500.00,” he was bound to that agreement.
 Gilbert was in a car accident with Fitz.
 He suffered a fractured rib cage, fractured wrist, and neck pain.
 He went to the hospital and incurred roughly $5,000.00 in medical expenses on the day of the wreck.
 8 days after the collision, while dealing with a GEICO claims adjuster who called him and recorded the conversation, Gilbert verbally agreed to settle his claim for the medical bills he incurred on the day of the incident plus $500.00.
 Subsequently, he required additional medical care to the tune of another $10,000.00.
 After being poorly advised by a lawyer that the release “would not stand,” he filed a lawsuit.